 - Offline support.
 Web applications can take advantage of new features to support being used even when you don't have an Internet connection.

 - One-click site information.
 Want to know more about the site you're visiting?
 Click the site's icon in the location bar to see who owns it.
 Identify information is prominently displayed and easier than ever to understand.

 - Malware protection.
-Firefox 3 warns you if you arrive at a web site that is known to install viruses, spyware, trojans, or other dangerous software (known as malware).
-You can see what the warning looks like by clicking here.
+Firefox 3 warns you if you arrive at a website that is known to install viruses, spyware, trojans, or other dangerous software (known as malware).

 - Easier to understand SSL errors.
 The errors presented when an invalid SSL certificate is encountered have been clarified to make it easier to understand what the problem is.